 The further we drifted, the more parched the land became.
 The same drought that had diminished Powell had shrunk Lake Mead to just 37 percent of its volume.
 The lake’s surface had plummeted so far that the river had chewed through sediment that had been accumulating on Mead’s floor since 1935.
 In 2000, our raft would have floated atop the equivalent of a 12-story building; now it was as though we’d descended into the basement.
 Every few minutes a car-sized wedge of riverbank—nearly a century of built-up lake floor, now baking in the sun—sloughed into the river in a puff of dust.

 The evaporation of Lake Mead has panicked human consumers, from Las Vegas casinos to Imperial Valley farmers.
 For the river’s biological community, however, it seemed a blessing.
-Reemergent side channels writhed with red-spotted toad tadpoles, and warblers and flycatchers flitted through new willows.
+Reemergent side channels writhed with red-spotted toad tadpoles (Anaxyrus punctatus), and warblers and flycatchers flitted through new willows.
 “It’s pretty cool, how quickly the river regains its course,” Barkalow marveled.

 The towering red walls fell away for good just before dusk, and the Grand Canyon disgorged us into a searing desert crawling with the West’s most ubiquitous fauna, Bos taurus, the domestic cow.
 Patties bobbed in the river.
 Our final campsite drew nigh.
 We wouldn’t catch a sub-adult razorback, not on this trip, and it would take the team months of tedious lab work to figure out whether we’d netted any razorback larvae.
 (As it turned out, we’d collected four.)
 My sun-stroked body felt leaden.
 But Albrecht, the indefatigable optimist, plunged into a murky side channel for one last sweep of the seine.
 Wallowing in mud, he peered into his net—and hollered, “No freakin’ way!”